moduslabs/hashnotes/.github/CONTRIBUTING.md

 ### License

-By contributing, you agree that your contributions will belicensed under it's [license](../LICENSE).
+By contributing, you agree that your contributions will be licensed under it's [license](../LICENSE).